christianityorigins/website/blog/_posts/2016-04-01-domestication-syndrome.md

 *   Poor maternal instincts ([ref](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5857534/))
 *   Dichotomous thinking/predictability (expressed binary thinking: black vs white, good vs evil, us vs them).
 Top-down controls leads to this.

-In the elite burial chambers from the Scythian Kurgans in Ukraine to the Etruscan tombs in Italy to the burial sites of Roman Patricians a specific non-local skull type appears: Dolichocephalic (long-headed) and high-vaulted with a pronounced occipital bun—a bulge at the back of the skull—a feature most commonly associated with Neanderthal admixture.
-Yet, in the masses of European people you see brachycephalic skulls and pig faces.

 It is important to note that feudalism was invented simultaneously as institutional Christianity.
 Both by Constantine, one to enforce the other and vice versa.

 It seems that over the past two thousand years the aristocracy, elites, and catholic church domesticated the masses of Europeans in the same way that they domesticated livestock.
 This is why phenotype is such a good indicator of class and intelligence amongst the European population.

 1\.
 There's a theory that supports the "autistic brain" (as of the extreme male brain theory) is a brain with a tendency to be undomesticated or "failed domestication" [[link](https://www.psychologytoday.com/gb/blog/the-imprinted-brain/201608/autism-and-domestication-syndrome-in-humans)\].
 Undomesticated people are socialized to a lesser degree therefore fall less for propaganda.
 Schizophrenia is the opposite of this and is a form of hyper-domestication syndrome [[link](https://www.psychologytoday.com/us/blog/the-imprinted-brain/201609/schizophrenics-hyper-domesticated-humans)] (see also: testosterone supplementation reverses symptoms of schizophrenia [[link](https://pubmed.ncbi.nlm.nih.gov/18626263/)\]), so is Down's Syndrome (see: Down's Syndrome is treated with testosterone supplementation [[link](https://www.theguardian.com/society/2022/sep/01/hormone-therapy-may-boost-brain-function-for-people-with-downs-syndrome-study-finds)]).  \